KuromeSama6/SekaiMagic/README.md

 - [ ] ADB connection fails on the first attempt after the emulator starts up.
 Subsequent attempts work fine.
 - [ ] Occasionally, ADB is unable to for forward a system port to the emulator.
-- [ ] Large lag spikes when autoplaying with the "Show taps" and/or "Pointer location" options enabled in developer options.
-- [ ] Touching the screen when autoplay is active causes the native touchscreen to be no longer responsive, even after autoplay has ended.
 - [ ] Occasionally, autoplay will send touch events for all notes in the track immediately after the track starts, causing the touch screen to become unresponsive (probably due to too many touch events being sent at once).

 **Autoplay related issues**